Trinovantes/rst-compiler/demo/components/DefaultText.rst

 This is a reStructuredText parser and HTML/Markdown generator implemented in pure TypeScript.

-You can install it with :code:`yarn` using this command:
+You can install it with :code:`npm` using this command:

 .. code-block::

-    yarn add rst-compiler
+    npm add rst-compiler

 You can find more information and the source code on GitHub__.